Do you feel like you’re not getting the appreciation you deserve? Do you think you aren’t part of the conversation sometimes?

 Time is the best healer.

-Remember not to get too stressed during the process as it might affect the relationship you’re trying to build with the child.
+Remember this step-parenting tip, and do not get too stressed out when dealing with stepchildren as it might affect the relationship you’re trying to build with the child.
 Let the child set the pace.

 3. Laughter is the best medicine